Motorcyclist on the Road with Sky and Green Fields Behind

 Price: $9,500 (Shipping excl.
 Depending on the country, taxes, etc.)

 With $9,500 you can purchase a brand-new 2018 Yamaha XSR9000.
-Before now, when you hear Yamaha, the impression you got was perhaps one of a high-end brand that couldn’t condescend to offer a motorcycle for as low as $10,000.
+Before now, when you hear Yamaha, the impression you got was perhaps one of a high-end brand that couldn’t condescend to offer a motorcycle at an affordable price point.
 You’d be right.
-But Yamaha is here with an incredible product that appeals to both low-end and high-end income earners.
-The new 2018 Yamaha XSR900 will take you back.
-No pun intended.
+However the new 2018 Yamaha XSR900 is here to proove you wrong.

 With a blend of timeless sporty performance that defines Yamaha motorcycles and handsome retro styling, the XSR900 is one of Yamaha’s most loved motorcycle builds in recent times.
-If you’re a rider, whether established or a starter, in search of an authentic bike with peak performance and fewer road huddles, then the 2018 Yamaha XSR900 is your right pick.
+If you are an experienced rider or a beginner in search of an authentic bike with peak performance and fewer road huddles, then the 2018 Yamaha XSR900 is your right pick.

 The bike is built with an 847cc liquid-cooled inline three-cylinder engine.
 The engine of this Yamaha is fuel injection equipped with YCC-T and a single shock suspension.
 We can also thank the Japanese builders for bringing on a bike with an adjustable Traction Control System, ABS braking, and a compact chassis for a sporty feel.